-This year’s plenary speaker is Professor Caroline Johnson, whose work has significantly advanced our understanding of metabolomic signatures in colon cancer and exposures.
+This year’s plenary speaker was Professor Caroline Johnson, whose work has significantly advanced our understanding of metabolomic signatures in colon cancer and exposures.
 Her talk will explore the translational potential of metabolomics in precision medicine.

-The symposium will feature:
+The symposium featured:

 A dedicated Early Career Researcher (ECR) session